department-of-veterans-affairs/va.gov-cms/READMES/debugging.md

     * Disable by typing `lando xdebug-off`

 * IDEs
-    * phpstorm
+    * PhpStorm
-        * Configure PHPStorm: Go to Settings > Languages & Frameworks > PHP > Debug
+        * Configure PhpStorm: Go to Settings > Languages & Frameworks > PHP > Debug
-        * Check "allow connections" and ensure max connections is 2
+        * Check "allow connections" and ensure max connections is 2 or more (more is useful for debugging requests in parallel, for side by side testing)
         * Enable "Start listening for PHP debug connections"
     * VS Code
         * Details are here on [lando docs](https://docs.lando.dev/guides/lando-with-vscode.html#getting-started), however, all the php.ini extras have already been added.
 The only thing needed is to add the necessary config to .vscode/launch.json